JoshBurbidge/forum-server/README.md

 accepts requests at the ENI IP/DNS name

 got ECS service+task created with app container but it's existing immediately - trying to set up logs

+added logConfiguration options to send stdout to cloudwatch error was because AWS SDK found no credentials
+  - had to add task role because that's what is used by the application
+  - "execution role" is only for creating the task